 US Corporate Debt Spreads

-As of November 1st, 2021, Baa rated US corporate bond spreads relative to 10-year US Treasuries actually narrowed by 16 basis points to 1.69%, compared to the same time last month.
-This modest decrease is clearly an indication that there is no upcoming recession.
+As of November 2, 2022, Baa rated US corporate bond spreads relative to 10-year US Treasury yields actually declined by 28 basis points to 1.99%.

 Covid – 19 Health Stats

 Although Covid lockdowns in China continue, these will gradually ease off in 2023.

 The forward PE of the S& P 500 is currently at just over 16 times as of November 2nd.

 Central Bank Monetary Policy